 "It was a great result of course, even more so when you consider how the game went.
 Playing the entire second half with 10 men forced us to show the ability and mental strength we have here at Inter and that bodes well for the future."

-The Inter coach also had his say on Fredy Guarin, who has recently been criticized, and stressed that the Colombia international is a key figure at the Nerazzurri.
+The Inter coach also had his say on Fredy Guarin, who has recently been criticised, and stressed that the Colombia international is a key figure at the Nerazzurri.

 Guarin has made 13 official appearances for Inter this term, scoring once in the process.